galaxyproject/galaxy-hub/content/usegalaxy/index.md

 We want to see servers meeting several loose requirements to be considered part of the `usegalaxy.*` group.

-- *Updated*: These servers commit to updating Galaxy quickly after new releases.
+- *Updated*: These servers commit to updating Galaxy within 90 business days after new releases.
 - *Freely accessible*: these servers may not place restrictions on access or registration, anonymous usage must be permitted.
 - *Public infrastructure configuration*: we hold ourselves to a very high standard.
 Everyone should be able to reproduce what we do, and we commit ourselves to securing our infrastructure using best practices and in the eye of the public.
-- *Common Tools & Reference Data*: once work in progress finishes, these servers will share a common set of tools and join in automated cross-usegalaxy testing initiatives.
+- *Common Tools & Reference Data*: once work in progress finishes, these servers will share a common set of tools, and must provide CVMFS reference data.
+- *Functional*: the site provides >90% uptime as monitored by the status page, and participates in automated cross-usegalaxy testing initiatives.

 We're excited to see new services join us!